accdavlo/sw-mpdec/README.md

 ## Run the test cases presented in the paper

 In the paper, six test cases are presented:
-1. Unsteady smooth vortex
+1. Unsteady smooth vortex (convergence)
-1. Lake at rest (well-balanced)
+1. Lake at rest (well-balanced, convergence)
 1. Perturbation analysis (well-balanced, wet-dry)
-1. Circular dam break #1 (wet-dry)
+1. Circular dry dam break (wet-dry)
-1. Circular dam break #2
+1. Circular wet dam break
 1. Wave over dry island (wet-dry)

 In order to run them, the user can follow two simple procedures: